 In this section, we will learn about the basic security features in Amazon VPC, such as the Security Group firewall feature and Network Access Control Lists.

-A Security Group acts as a virtual firewall for the EC2 Instance, helping to control network traffic.
-An Instance in VPC can be assigned up to 5 Security groups because SG only works at the Instance layer and not at the Subnet layer.
+A Security Group acts as a virtual firewall for an EC2 Instance, allowing control over network traffic.
+In a VPC, an Instance can be assigned up to 5 Security Groups.
+It’s important to note that Security Groups operate at the Instance layer and not at the Subnet layer.

-A network access control list (ACL) is an optional security layer for VPCs that acts as a firewall to control incoming and outgoing traffic for one or more subnets.
-You can set up network ACLs with the same rules as security groups, to add an extra layer of security to the VPC.
+A Network Access Control List (ACL) is an optional security layer for VPCs.
+It acts as a firewall to manage incoming and outgoing traffic for one or more subnets.
+Network ACLs can be configured with the same rules as security groups, providing an additional layer of security to the VPC.